 - loss of appetite

 - cough that won’t go away

 How to make your child feel more comfortable

 - For an infant, use a rubber syringe bulb to remove any mucus in her nose.
-This will be helpful before each feeding.
+This will be helpful before each feeding and before sleep.

 - Give your child lots of clear liquids.
 For infants, give Pedialyte®.
 You may need to give small amounts of liquids more often.
-If your child is older than 6 months, you may give sports drinks (such as Gatorade®).
-Watch how often your child urinates to see if he needs more to drink.
+Watch how often your child urinates to see if she needs more to drink.

-- Do not withhold breast or formula feedings.
+- Do not stop breastfeeding or formula feeding.

 - Keep your child away from secondhand smoke.